Location

 FieldDescription

-city_short StringThe column's shortened city value.
+city_short StringThe location's shortened city value.

 column Column!The column the value belongs to.

-country_short StringThe column's shortened country value.
+country_short StringThe location's shortened country value.

 id ID!The column's unique identifier.